-The LT[®]1374 is a 500kHz monolithic buck mode switching regulator.
-A 4.5A switch is included on the die along with all the necessary oscillator, control and logic circuitry.
+The LT[®]1375/LT1376 are 500kHz monolithic buck mode switching regulators.
+A 1.5A switch is included on the die along with all the necessary oscillator, control and logic circuitry.
 High switching frequency allows a considerable reduction in the size of external components.
 The topology is current mode for fast transient response and good loop stability.
 Both fixed output voltage and adjustable parts are available.

 A special high speed bipolar process and new design techniques achieve high efficiency at high switching frequency.
 Efficiency is maintained over a wide output current range by using the output to bias the circuitry and by utilizing a supply boost capacitor to saturate the power switch.
+A shutdown signal will reduce supply current to 20μA on both parts.
+The LT1375 can be externally synchronized from 580kHz to 900kHz with logic level inputs.

-The LT1374 is available in standard 7-pin DD, TO-220, fused lead SO-8 and 16-pin exposed pad TSSOP packages.
+The LT1375/LT1376 fit into standard 8-pin PDIP and SO packages, as well as a fused lead 16-pin SO with much lower thermal resistance.
 Full cycle-by-cycle short-circuit protection and thermal shutdown are provided.
-Standard surface mount external parts may be used, including the inductor and capacitors.
-There is the optional function of shutdown or synchronization.
-A shutdown signal reduces supply current to 20μ A. Synchronization allows an external logic level signal to increase the internal oscillator from 580kHz to 1MHz.
+Standard surface mount external parts are used, including the inductor and capacitors.